uperl/Test2-Tools-URL/README.md

 Check that the given URL component matches.

 - scheme

+    Note: scheme _is_ normalized to lower case for this test.

 - authority
 - userinfo
 - hostport
 - host

+    Note: hostname _is not_ normalized to lower case for this test.
+To test the normalized hostname use `url_host` below.

 - port
 - path
 - query